emilianop11/private-chat/README.md

 # private-chat

 This is a js library to encrypt and decrypt messages that are private between two or more adresses in the blockchain.
-To have more context refer to: https://github.com/emilianop11/private-blockchain-chat

-this payload is what the chat struct in the contract will store in the messages array
+To have more context refer to: https://github.com/emilianop11/private-blockchain-chat This payload is what the chat struct in the contract will store in the messages array.
+This library will act as a helper for the sender and receiver parties so they can encrypt and decrypt the messages that flow between them.

-payload will be a base64 encoded stringified json with this format {
+Notice that all of this encryption and decryption is happening off chain, client side.
+On chain we are just storing the payload which is a base64 encoded stringified json with this format
+{
     payloadHash: "md5 of unencrypted content"
     s: {